-- We tested design and operating effectiveness of controls over timely reflection of delinquency events related to loans to customers and finance lease receivables. - For a sample of loans to customers and finance lease receivables, for which the potential changes in ECL estimate may have a significant impact on the consolidated financial statements, we tested whether stages are correctly assigned by the Group by analysing financial and non-financial information, as well as assumptions and professional judgements, applied by the Group. - For a sample of loans to customers and finance lease receivables, we tested the receivables and the related estimation uncertainty of expected credit losses thereon, this area is a key audit matter. correctness of data inputs for PD and LGD calculations by agreeing to underlying documents as well as by verifying the assessment of value of collateral and expected timing of its realisation used to estimate ECL.
+- We tested design and operating effectiveness of controls over timely reflection of delinquency events related to loans to customers. - -For a sample of loans to customers, for which the potential changes in ECL estimate may have a significant impact on the unconsolidated financial statements, we tested whether stages are correctly assigned by the Company by analysing financial and non-financial information, as well as assumptions and professional judgements, applied by the Company. - For a sample of loans to customers we tested the correctness of data inputs for PD and LGD calculations by agreeing to underlying documents as well as by verifying the assessment of value of collateral and expected timing of its realisation used to estimate ECL.

-Agrarian Credit Corporation JSC Independent Auditors' Report Page 3
+Independent Auditors' Report Page 3

-- -For a sample of loans to customers and finance lease receivables of Stage 3 where the allowances for ECL are assessed individually we critically assessed assumptions used by the Group to forecast future cash flows, including estimated proceeds from realisable collateral and its timing based on our understanding of historical experience and publicly available market information. - We also analysed the overall adequacy of the adjustment to account for various scenarios and forward-looking information and compared it with our estimates taking into account the current and future economic situation. - We also assessed whether the consolidated financial statements disclosures appropriately reflect the Group's exposure to credit risk.
+- We also analysed the overall adequacy of the adjustment to account for various scenarios and forward-looking information and compared it with our estimates taking into account the current and future economic situation.

+We also assessed whether the unconsolidated financial statements disclosures appropriately reflect the Company's exposure to credit risk.